-Current members of the Advising Committee can be found at math.oregonstate.edu/undergrad\advising.
-To schedule a face-to-face advising appointment, complete the form at math.oregonstate.edu/request-advising-appointment
+Current members of the Advising Committee can be found at math.oregonstate.edu/undergrad_advising.
+Scroll to the "Make an appointment with an advisor" link on the above page and complete the request for advising form to schedule an advising appointment.